Donald's Vacation: Plot

-He doesn't notice them until two of them carrying a pineapple walk below his bottom, poking it with the pineapple's stalks.
+Donald doesn't notice them up until two of them, carrying a pineapple, walk below his bottom, poking it with the pineapple's stalks.
 Donald squawks in pain and gets trapped in the chair again.
 When he sees the chipmunks taking his food, he gets angry.
 After getting hit in the face with a banana, he chases after the chipmunks, using the chair as legs for running.
 During the chase, Donald's umbrella closes on him, giving the chipmunks time to escape, but they wake up a sleeping grizzly bear in the process which proceeds to eat all of Donald's food.
-An incensed Donald finally breaks free only to discover what appears to be the chipmunks eating his food.
+An incensed Donald finally breaks free, only to discover what appears to be the chipmunks eating his food.
 He smashes all the food away and is left clinging to the snout of the bear.
-After seeing that the "chipmunk's mouth is too big," he realizes that it's a bear and runs away.
+After seeing that the "chipmunk's mouth is too big", he realizes that it's a bear and runs away.
 The bear chases Donald across a log, where Donald thinks he's safe but ends up standing on top of the bear.
 The bear swipes at him and chases him to a tree.
-Donald climbs up the tree but the bear responds by clawing down the bark.
+Donald climbs up the tree, but the bear responds by clawing down the bark.
 Donald slides down the now-slippery trunk to the bottom.

 The bear rips away Donald's part of the tree with its paw and Donald (who thinks he is still with the rest of the tree) tries to climb up again but realizes it's only thin air and falls down, almost into the bear's mouth.
-He escapes just in time and the bear chases him until it trips.
+He escapes just in time and the bear chases him up until it trips.
 Donald quickly breaks camp, gets into his canoe, and rows up the waterfall and away.